 Movie 3: Fission of tethers: SUPER templates were spread and allowed to settle in assay buffer containing an oxygen scavenger system and 1 mM GTP.
 Plain silica beads (d=22 µm) were added to the solution onto one side of the chamber and allowed to settle.
 Tethers were pulled by tilting the chamber and rolling the large beads over the layer of SUPER templates.
 After imaging was started, dynamin-1 was added to the solution with a pipette to a final concentration of 0.5 µM.
+Movie was captured with a 1 sec interval between 100 ms exposures (1 frames/sec).

 Discussion